-Hi my name is Dr. Bertrina Olivia West Al-Mahdi, but most people affectionately call me Dr. O. I am a U. S. Navy veteran, International Psychologist, Licensed Professional Counselor, Coach, Trauma, Diversity & Inclusion consultant, and a Human, Social, and Civil Rights Advocate and Activist.
+Hi my name is Dr. Bertrina Olivia West Al-Mahdi, but most people affectionately call me Dr. O. I am a U. S. Navy veteran, Licensed Professional Counselor, Coach, Trauma, Diversity & Inclusion consultant, and a Human, Social, and Civil Rights Advocate and Activist, with a Doctoral Degree in International Psychology.
 I specialize in the area of trauma recovery and I have dedicated my career to helping individuals, families, couples, adolescents, and children facing emotional, cognitive, and social challenges.
 Some of these challenges may include family or individual crisis, trauma, death, loss, or divorce, depression, anxiety, abuse, ADHD, behavioral issues, addiction, or complex mental health disorders.

 I received my Master’s degree in Clinical Psychology from Argosy University.
 Following my master’s degree, I completed my doctoral degree in International Psychology from the Chicago School of Professional Psychology, with a concentration in Trauma.